-The bill amends the Texas Tax Code and Transportation Code to facilitate the operation of certain vehicles during and after declared disasters.
-Specifically, it allows individuals who purchase dyed motor fuel and provide a signed statement with an end user number to operate vehicles using that fuel on public highways during a disaster period.
-This period begins when a state of disaster is declared and lasts until 30 days after the declaration ends.
-Additionally, the bill introduces a new permit system for vehicles transporting agricultural commodities during or preceding disasters, allowing for the issuance of special permits for oversize or overweight vehicles under specific conditions.
+The bill, S.B.
+No. 497, amends the Texas Tax Code and Transportation Code to facilitate the operation of certain vehicles during and after declared disasters.
+It introduces a new provision allowing individuals who purchase dyed motor fuel to operate vehicles on public highways during a disaster period, provided they furnish a signed statement with an end user number.
+This provision is effective from the date a state of disaster is declared until 30 days after the declaration expires, and it applies to vehicles operating in designated disaster areas or those that filled their tanks in such areas.
+Additionally, the bill expands the types of permits available for vehicles transporting agricultural commodities during or preceding disasters, allowing for special permits for oversize or overweight vehicles specifically for delivering agricultural products.

 Statutes affected: